-6.4.7 - Existing and Planned Railway Stations, Stops and Crossings
+6.4.7.
+Existing and planned railway stations, stops and crossings

-There are currently 25 train stations and stops which are in use on section 3 of the Belgrade to Niš railway.
-According to plans at the time of developing this report, it is expected that 14 of the existing stops will be closed and 9 stations will be reconstructed and remain operational, as presented in the table below.
-Stations Stalać and Đunis will be reconstructed and remain operational, but they are not part of this project.
-One existing station, Aleksinac, will not be reconstructed, but will be moved to a new, nearby location.
+There are currently 14 train stations and stops which are in use on section 2 of the Belgrade to Niš railway.
+According to plans at the time of developing this report, it is expected that 7 of the existing stops will be closed and 7 stations will be reconstructed and remain operational, as presented in the table below.